You are going to open MOWI Global page

 1. We listen to our stakeholders

-As a global producer of seafood, our activities affect a diverse group of stakeholders.
-At the same time, the views and decisions of our stakeholders also affect the success of our business.
-Therefore, ongoing engagement with our key stakeholders is inherent in the way we operate.
-Dialogue helps build trust, and because trust is one of Mowi’s core values, we value every opportunity to listen to our stakeholders, identify trends, address critical issues and build partnerships.
-Understanding the needs and interests of our stakeholders helps us shape our strategy and better meet their expectations.
+As a global seafood company, our activities influence a diverse group of stakeholders.
+At the same time, our stakeholders’ viewpoints and decisions also have an impact of the success of our business.
+Therefore, ongoing engagement with our key stakeholders is inherent to our way of working.
+Dialogue helps build trust and, as trust is one of Mowi’s core values, we value every opportunity to listen to our stakeholders, to identify trends, to address critical issues and build partnerships.
+Understanding our stakeholders’ needs and interests will help us shape our strategy and better meet their expectations.

 Consumers and customers